martinmiglio/s3-upload/README.md

-# s3-upload
+# S3 Pattern Upload

-Github Action to Upload to S3 Bucket
+GitHub Action to upload files to an AWS S3 bucket using a glob file pattern

-Uploads to S3 Bucket

 ```yml
 name: Test Run